splynx/docs/files/en/addons_modules/splynx_ai/splynx_ai.md

 ## Ticket grades

-After the successful installation, the Splynx AI add-on will evaluate the support work every time you close a ticket with the *Resolved* status.
+After installation, the Splynx AI add-on will start evaluating tickets each time a ticket is closed with a *Resolved* status.

-The grades can be found in *Administration → Reports → Ticket reports* under *Content*, *Timing* and *Feedback* columns:
+The graded tickets can be found in *Administration → Reports → Ticket reports* under *Content*, *Timing* and *Feedback* columns:

 1 - satisfied;